 By Sabrina R. Espinoza

-Childhood blindness is when someone under 16 years of age has the severe visual impairment or has a visual acuity of 20/200 (With correction, such as glasses or contacts), meaning that they can read an eye chart standing 20 feet away as well as someone with normal vision who is standing 200 feet away.
+Childhood Blindness is when someone under sixteen (16) years has the severe visual impairment or has a visual acuity of 20/200 (with correction, such as glasses or contacts), meaning that they can read an eye chart standing 20 feet way as well as someone with normal vision who is standing 200 feet away.
 The person cannot read the top line of the eye chart even if they have glasses or lenses on.

 Even though it might seem somewhat common, blindness in children is actually relatively rare.
 Because of this, accurate data on the commonality of it is difficult to find out or obtain.
 Data, however, is available from population surveys that include children from rehabilitation programs and from registers of the blind.
 Based on the data from these sources, it was concluded that the commonality of blindness in children varies according to socioeconomic development.
 Basically, low-income countries have the highest number of cases, averaging 1.5 per 1000 children.
 High-income countries have a much lower amount of cases, averaging 0.3 per 1000 children.
 An estimation using these two pieces of data says that there should be about 1.4 million blind children in the world’s population.
 About three-quarters of the world’s blind children live in the poorest regions of Africa and Asia, where the child population is quite large.

 Besides corneal scarring, other causes of blindness can still be prevented.
-Many gadgets and high-tech glasses are being built to help blind or visually impaired people see better.
+Many gadgets/ high-tech glasses are being built to help blind or visually impaired people see better.
 The WHO is also coordinating international efforts to reduce visual impairments by developing policies and strategies and monitoring the worldwide trend of visual impairment.
-Children with blindness can be helped by using visual aids, therapy to help with their daily living and motor skills, and orientation and mobility training.
+Children with blindness can be helped by using vision aids, therapy to help with their daily living and motor skills, and orientation and mobility training.